vargvinter/cert/21 Notifications.md

 }
 ```

-If you would like to delay the delivery of the notification, you may chain the delay method onto your notification instantiation:
+To delay delivery chain the `delay` method onto notification instantiation:

 ```php
 $when = now()->addMinutes(10);